 Got a performance coming up?
 Need to learn a song fast?
-It's one thing to memorize a song you've been hearing for months or years, but a new song that you're trying to cram into your brain over weeks or days will take some specific practice.
+It's one thing to memorize a song you've heard for months or years, but a new song that you're trying to cram into your brain over weeks or days will take some specific practice.

 The key to really getting it memorized is to actively sing or play your part over and over, along with the full recording.
 Don't start doing the karaoke or version without music yourself.
-Perform along with it several dozen times.
+Perform along with the original vocal several dozen times.

 If you are a singer, try humming along with the melody several times before adding the lyrics.
 Melodies often get stuck in one's head first, so make sure you have the complexities of all the parts of the song down, then start practicing the words by themselves.

 If you're trying to memorize an instrumental part, hum the line several times along with a recording instead of playing it through.

 When practicing the words, try practicing them at varying tempos.
 If it's a slow song, read the words over very fast, then mid-tempo, then slow.
 If it's fast, speak the words very slowly, then mid-tempo, then fast.

 Get emotionally invested in the lyrics that you are trying to memorize.
 See if the lyrics remind you of anything that you can easily cling to in your personal life.

 Does the lyric remind you of something you've been through before?
 Maybe it reminds you of a friend or family member?
 Whatever that connection is, really dwell on that memory or person each time you hear or perform the song.